tjadams/Coding-Problems/dsalgo/README.md

     }
 }
 ```

+#### Pseudocode (recursive)
+See RecursiveTreeSearches.java for several options.
+Another option that isn't in that file is the option of using BFS with an underlying array.
+As in http://stackoverflow.com/a/2549744, if you use an array to back the binary tree, you can determine the next node algebraically.
+If i is the index of a node (starting at 0), then its children can be found at 2i + 1 (for the left node) and 2i + 2 (for the right node).
+A node's next neighbor is given by i + 1, unless i is a power of 2.
+If I recall correctly, this is how heaps are implemented.

 #### Summary
 Whenever a node is enqueued, that means it has been discovered and I want to visit it and then traverse through it's children.
 The order in which that traversal occurs is defined by the data structure used.
-For breadth first traversal, that's a queue. **We could make this an iterative Depth-first traversal by using a stack instead of a queue.
+For breadth first traversal, that's a queue. **We could make the iterative BFS this an iterative Depth-first traversal by using a stack instead of a queue.
 Note that we can only do this stack/queue replace trick in Trees and not in Graphs.** This is probably due to the cycles in the graph resulting in the discovery procedure becoming incorrect

 #### BFS Example
 Tree that isn't being rendered properly in markdown lol: